alexaserafin/alexaserafin.github.io/README.md

 This is an infographic shows the average sleep schedule of a college student and in turn how this affects GPA, this data was pulled from various sources one of them being from [National Academy of Sciences](https://www.pnas.org/doi/10.1073/pnas.2209123120#:~:text=Every%20hour%20of%20lost%20total,formative%20first%20year%20of%20college)
 ![Sleep Infographic](https://github.com/alexaserafin/alexaserafin.github.io/blob/main/College%20Sleep%20Habits-%20Data.png?raw=true)

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1vxMgoyn3pmU4Ib9Pd0Du_DReBFHproRlEBUqSJ0PCIs&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

+# Womens Rights Timeline

-Here is a timeline I created to showcase the progession in Womens Rights.
+Here is a timeline I created to showcase the progession in Womens Rights starting in 1776 when Abgail Adams wrote to her husband, and ending with the first woman presidental nominee in 2016.
+This timeline follows various events such as year of the woman, the ratification of the right to vote, the first woman in congress, and the first womans suffrage convention.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1OkX17kauHtqyt0xwIeFmvajakNaK7Lke3Y6b1pb4N5g&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 Here is a bar chart I made using Chart Builder to show Lehigh Fall 2024 Graduate Enrollment.